pprunty/pprunty/contents/articles/algorithm-for-the-people/index.md

 ---

-A novel approach to user content recommendation systems which opens a two-way communication channel (web-socket) between the user and recommendation algorithm via a content filter configuration system
+A novel approach to user content recommendation systems which opens a two-way communication channel (web-socket) between the user and recommendation algorithm via a content filter configuration system on the frontend

 ---